 To my mind the only way to achieve a quality management system which delivers on these seven quality management principles is by extending it well beyond the quality department and taking it organisation-wide with a Business Process Management approach.

-The requirements of ISO 9001:2015 are such that the quality management system needed for certification must deliver real benefit to the organisation and not just ticks in boxes to deliver the ISO badge.
+The ISO 9001 requirements for the 2015 edition are such that the quality management system needed for certification must deliver real benefit to the organisation and not just ticks in boxes to deliver the ISO badge.

 This aligns with the Chartered Quality Institute’s (CQI) belief in the ‘need to create a world with of quality at the heart of every organisation’ and is a very positive step forward.